greenelab/onboarding/source/index.rst

 This is a living document.
 The repository is at http://bitbucket.org/greenelab/onboarding/.
 To make changes, fork, make changes, and create a pull request.
-Once the pull request is discussed and approved, your changes will be merged.
+The pull request is handled as described in "Coding and Software."